 Patents, utility models, trademarks, designs, integrated circuit topography rights and plan variety rights can be freely assigned to any third party.
 The assignment agreement needs to be in writing.
 Assignment agreements should be signed before a Turkish notary, or before a foreign notary.
-An agreement which is in a foreign language should be apostilled and then translated into Turkish.
+An agreement signed before a foreign notary should be Apostilled.

-For copyrights the moral rights cannot be assigned to a third party.
+For copyrights the moral rights cannot be assigned to a third party, only the authority to use can be transferred.
 The financial rights can be transferred but each of the rights is required to be named one by one in the agreement.
 The assignment of rights before the creation of the work is not valid.